telerik/winforms-docs/gridview/columns/working-with-columnchooser.md

 {{endregion}}

-__AllowHide__ – this property determines whether the column is allowed to be moved to the Column Chooser.
-By default this property is set to true for all columns
+__AllowHide:__ this property determines whether the column is allowed to be moved to the Column Chooser.
+By default this property is set to *true* for all columns

 #### Determines if the specified column is allowed to be dragged to the column chooser dialog